Metrics Beginner

 3.0%€80€2.40

-When running A/B tests on pages that affect both CVR and AOV (e.g., product pages, checkout), RPV is the correct primary metric — a test that increases CVR slightly but reduces AOV might be a net loss.
+When running A/B tests on pages that affect both CVR and AOV (e.g., product pages, checkout), RPV is the correct primary metric — a test that increases CVR slightly but reduces AOV might be a net revenue loss.

 Frequently Asked Questions